Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Web Security.md

 app.run("challenge.localhost", 80)
 ```

-This cahllenge strips the `/.` charaacters from the beginning and the end of the `<path:path>` string.
+This challenge strips the `/.` characters from the beginning and the end of the `<path:path>` string.

 ```
 ## Request: